RekhaS02/Amazon-Sales-Power-BI-dashboard/README.md

 This repository contains the Power BI artifact and documentation for the Amazon Sales dashboard.
 It is designed to help stakeholders explore key sales metrics, trends, and insights.

 ## Project title
-Amazon USA Sales Power BI Dashboard
+Amazon Sales Power BI Dashboard

 ## Brief description
 - Power BI Desktop report (.pbix) that analyzes Amazon sales data.